chastell/practicing-ruby/persisting-relations.md

 # quotes are author + text structures
 Quote = Struct.new :author, :text

-store.transaction do   # a read/write transaction…
+store.transaction do   # a read/write transaction...
   store['db'] ||= []
   store['db'] << Quote.new('Charlie Gibbs',
     'A database is a black hole into which you put your data.') store['db'] << Quote.new('Will Jessop',
-    'MySQL is truly the PHP of the database world.') end                    # …is atomically committed here
+    'MySQL is truly the PHP of the database world.') end                    # ...is atomically committed here

 # read-only transactions can be concurrent
 # and raise when you try to write anything